nordigen/nordigen-ruby/README.md

 # Nordigen Ruby Library

-This is official Ruby client library for [Nordigen](https://nordigen.com/en).
+This is official Ruby client library for [GoCardless Bank Account Data](https://gocardless.com/bank-account-data/).

-For a full list of endpoints and arguments, see the [docs](https://nordigen.com/en/account_information_documenation/api-documention/overview/).
+For a full list of endpoints and arguments, see the [docs](https://developer.gocardless.com/bank-account-data/quick-start-guide).

-Before starting to use API you will need to create a new secret and get your `SECRET_ID` and `SECRET_KEY` from the [Nordigen's Open Banking Portal](https://ob.nordigen.com/user-secrets/).
+Before starting to use API you will need to create a new secret and get your `SECRET_ID` and `SECRET_KEY` from the [GoCardless Bank Account Data Portal](https://bankaccountdata.gocardless.com/user-secrets/).

 ## Requirements